iremalara/two-stage-refrigeration-analysis/README.md

 # two-stage-refrigeration-analysis
-Thermodynamic and exergetic analysis of a multi-stage vapor compression cycle.
+Thermodynamic and exergy analysis of a multi-stage vapor compression cycle.